-- Participating in a CSMP specific training workshop prior to the academic year.
+- Participating in a CSMP specific one day training workshop prior to the academic year.

-- Organising weekly communications/meetings with your mentee during semester focusing on their unique requirements.
+- Organising weekly communications/meetings (approx. 1 hour) with your mentee focusing on their unique requirements.
 This could include:

-- providing strategies for organising and planning workloads, working within groups and giving presentations.
+- Providing strategies for organising and planning workloads, working within groups, giving presentations and improving their employability skills.

 - Participating in the evaluation process of the program.

 - Being reliable and regular in your contact and report writing as a duty of care measure to your mentee and the program.

 Please note most mentoring work occurs mainly during the teaching weeks of the semester.